Low-degree lower bounds via almost orthonormal bases: Proof of the almost orthonormality results (Theorems and )

 Also, since each connected compoment of $G^{(3)}$ has at least two nodes, we deduce that $|E^{(3)}|\geq |V^{(3)}|/2$.
 Since $|E'_{\Delta}|\geq U'$ and $U'+|\mathbf{M}_{\mathrm{SM}}|= |V'_{\Delta}|\geq 2 \#\mathrm{CC}'_{\Delta}$ as each connected component of $G'_{\Delta}$ has at least two nodes, we conclude that

 Gathering the two previous bounds in~\eqref{eq:upper:AM}, we get

 Coming back to~\eqref{eq:definition_A_0} and using again that $c_{\texttt{s}}$ is large enough, we get

-\paragraph{Step 4: Summing over shadows.} Recall the define of shadows and of $\mathcal{M}_{\mathrm{shadow}}$ in Section~\ref{sec:graph:definition}.
-We now regroup the sum inside $A$ by enumerating all possible matching that are compatible with a specific shadow.
-Recall the definition of $A_0$.
+\paragraph{Step 4: Summing over shadows.} Recall the definition of shadows and of $\mathcal{M}_{\mathrm{shadow}}$ in Section~\ref{sec:graph:definition}.
+We now regroup the sum inside $A$ by enumerating all possible matchings that are compatible with a specific shadow.
+Recall also the definition of $A_0$.
 We get

 We have the following control for $\mathcal M_{\mathrm{shadow}}$. \begin{lemma} For any $U_1$, $U_2$, and $\underline{\mathbf M}$, we have

 \end{lemma} Observe that two matchings $\mathbf M$ and $\mathbf M'$ that belong to $\mathcal M_{\mathrm{shadow}}(U^{(1)},U^{(2)}, \underline{\mathbf M})$ have the same difference graph $G_{\Delta}$ and have a common value of $|\mathbf M_{\mathrm{SM}}|$.
 Hence, it follows from Lemma~\ref{lem:shadow} that